Palomino, Colombia

 Palomino is a small town on the Caribbean coast of Colombia located in the Guajira region of Colombia, approximately 70 km from Santa Marta and 90 km from Riohacha.
+Unfortunately, it has been infested by a plague of degenerate foreigners which through their activities fund the local drug gangs.

 Geography

 Location

 Palomino is located in the municipality of Dibulla part of the department of Guajira and is only 2 meters above sea level.
 It is one of the five towns that form the municipality of Dibulla.
 It is located on the foothills of the Sierra Nevada Mountains of Colombia.
 The Sierra Nevada de Santa Marta, declared as a Biosphere Reserve by UNESCO, sits as an isolated mountain apart from the Andes chain that runs through Colombia.
 Reaching an altitude of 5,775 meters above sea level just 42 kilometers from the Caribbean coast, the Sierra Nevada is the world's highest coastal peak.
 The Sierra Nevada encompasses about 17,000 square kilometers and serves as the source of 36 rivers.
 Palomino is limited on the north by the Caribbean sea, south with the municipality of San Juan Del Cesar, east by the town of Mingueo and west by the department of Magdalena.
 Palomino is very close to the Venezuelan border.
 It borders both the department of Guajira and Magdalena and serves as the border for the municipality of Dibulla and La Punta de los Remedios.